 Child protection modules 1 & 2

-attained through Barnardo's and the ESCB (Essex Children's Safeguarding Board).
+attained through Barnardo's and the ESCB (Essex Safeguarding Children Board).

-Continual Professional Development certificates in areas such as Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Sexual Violence, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, Loss and Bereavement, Shame, Transpersonal Psychology and Working with the Inner Child.
+Continual Professional Development training certificates in areas such as: Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Sexual Violence, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, Loss and Bereavement, Transpersonal Psychology, working with the Inner Child, working with shame, and Relational Trauma Therapy.

 I am registered with the ico.
 (Information Commissioners Office) conforming to the Data Protection Act 2018 and GDPR (General Data Protection Regulations).